garrylee4mailbox-arch/knapsack-DP-GNN-RL/Dynamic_Programming/README.md

 - Clear state definition and transition logic
 - Correct and efficient backtracking to recover selected items
 - Practical support for batch testing and result export

-Therefore, the solution is both **theoretically sound** and **practically applicable**, making it suitable for academic assignments and experimental reports.